CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/examples/inspection-scenario-pressure-in-trucks-tire.md

 | 16 | Reporting of MO | MO has to be in Status = Started <br/>RMBM Option Inspection Reading for each Checkpoint | Yes | [Step 16](https://youtu.be/bHSvfJ8LAtI?si=ab5krw4cHrKQlGu_) |

 ---
-This structured approach ensures a thorough inspection of truck tire pressures, enhancing operational safety and vehicle reliability.
-By following these steps, you can standardize the process, reduce manual effort, and ensure compliance with maintenance requirements.
-Regularly updating and refining the template as per operational needs will further improve the inspection process.